dotnet/csharpstandard/standard/variables.md

   - Member fields and elements of such parameters;
   - Member fields of parameters of class type; and
   - Elements of parameters of array type.
   A *variable_reference* with ref-safe-context of caller-context can be the referent of a reference return.
-A *variable_reference* that can be the referent of a reference-return is ***safe-to-ref-return***.

 These values form a nesting relationship from narrowest (declaration-block) to widest (caller-context).
 Each nested block represents a different context.